 Dr. Jacobs has a long history of working with performance dogs and optimizing their nutritional needs.
-She spent 4 years of her life working specifically with canine performance nutrition and wrote Performance Dog Nutrition which won the Maxwell Award in New York City (click here for order information » – all books are signed by Dr. Jacobs).
+She spent four years of her life working specifically with canine performance nutrition and wrote Performance Dog Nutrition, which won the Maxwell Award in New York City (click here for order information » – all books are signed by Dr. Jacobs).

 Some performance dog owners do not think that their dogs require routine vaccines.
-This is farthest from the truth!
-Our performance dogs are exposed to more dogs and different environments than the average house pet, and thus their exposure rate and risk for getting disease is MUCH higher.
+This could not be further from the truth.
+Our performance dogs are exposed to more dogs and different environments than the average house pet, and thus their exposure rate and risk for getting a disease is MUCH higher than non-performance dogs.

 In fact, spreading of most “new strains” of viruses such as parvo start at big performance dog events!
-Viruses are constantly changing so they can “out-smart” us humans and continue on with their destruction.
-Be sure to have your dog up to date on its vaccines.
-Not every vaccine we have available may be required for your performance dog, but our doctors can discuss those which you are at higher risk for getting.
+Viruses are constantly changing so they can “out-smart” humans and continue on with their destruction.
+Be sure to have your dog up to date on his or her vaccines.
+Not every vaccine we have available may be required for your performance dog, but our doctors can discuss those which you are at higher risk of forgetting about.

 Those of us who have performance dogs know that they must be in tip-top shape to compete on a regular basis.
-We also are working on decreasing our injury time during training so they can compete their best at each trial.
-We highly recommend all performance dogs consider veterinary chiropractic care here at our veterinary clinic (click here » for additional information) to keep their back, neck and joints moving properly.
+We also are working on decreasing our injury time during training so they can compete for their best at each trial.
+We highly recommend all performance dogs consider veterinary chiropractic care here at our veterinary clinic to keep their back, neck, and joints moving properly.

-Dr. Jacobs runs half marathons and even she gets regular chiropractic adjustments to keep her back, hips and neck in proper alignment so she can run her best at each race.
+Dr. Jacobs runs half marathons and even she gets regular chiropractic adjustments to keep her back, hips, and neck in proper alignment so she can run her best at each race.
 Doesn’t it make sense your dog needs that care as well?
 Injuries DO happen.
-No one every wants them to but they do occur.
+No one ever wants them to but they do occur.